github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review.md

 shortTitle: Request a PR review
 ---

 Repositories belong to a personal account (a single individual owner) or an organization account (a shared account with numerous collaborators or maintainers).
-For more information, see "[Types of {% data variables.product.prodname_dotcom %} accounts](/get-started/learning-about-github/types-of-github-accounts)."
+For more information, see "[AUTOTITLE](/get-started/learning-about-github/types-of-github-accounts)."
 Owners and collaborators on a repository owned by a personal account can assign pull request reviews.
 Organization members with triage permissions can also assign a reviewer for a pull request.

 To assign a reviewer to a pull request, you will need write access to the repository.
-For more information about repository access, see "[Repository roles for an organization](/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization)."
+For more information about repository access, see "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization)."
 If you have write access, you can assign anyone who has read access to the repository as a reviewer.

 Organization members with write access can also assign a pull request review to any person or team with read access to a repository.
 The requested reviewer or team will receive a notification that you asked them to review the pull request.
 If you request a review from a team and code review assignment is enabled, specific members will be requested and the team will be removed as a reviewer.
-For more information, see "[Managing code review settings for your team](/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team)."
+For more information, see "[AUTOTITLE](/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team)."

 {% note %}